Michael Opoku Agyeman

 These Engineering programmes empower scholars with the expertise to conduct intricate research, forge new engineering techniques, and make substantial contributions to their field’s evolution.
 Our research unfolds within our Research Institutes, fostering interdisciplinary collaboration that transcends traditional engineering boundaries.

-The application deadline for the October intake is 1 August, and for the March intake, it’s 11 December.
+The application deadline for the next October intake is 1 August, and the next March intake is 11 December.

 Candidates are expected to hold a minimum of a 2:1 Honours degree in engineering or science, or possess a suitable MSc degree or an equivalent international qualification.